mantidproject/mantid/docs/source/techniques/ApplyingCorrections.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Firstly, we can calculate and apply neutron absorption corrections for the sample and container by using the  :ref:`Monte Carlo Absorption <algm-PaalmanPingsMonteCarloAbsorption>` algorithm in the :ref:`corrections interface <interface-inelastic-corrections>`.
-Opening the interface, we navigate to the `Calculate Monte Carlo Corrections` tab.
+Firstly, we can calculate and apply neutron absorption corrections for the sample and container by using the  :ref:`Monte Carlo Absorption <algm-PaalmanPingsMonteCarloAbsorption>` algorithm in the :ref:`Inelastic Corrections <interface-inelastic-corrections>` interface.
+Opening the interface, we navigate to the
+`Calculate Monte Carlo Corrections` tab.
 Selecting the `irs26176_graphite002_red.nsx` sample dataset with an annulus sample shape of the aforementioned dimensions.
 For sample and container chemical formula, we type `H2-O` and `Al`, respectively.
 Leaving all other parameters as default.
 Running the algorithm we generate a corrections group workspace.
 This workspace can be used in the `Apply Absorption Corrections` tab of the interface to generate a corrected reduced workspace.
-The corrected reduced workspace can then be used to generate the :math:`S(Q,w)` profile from the `S(Q,w)` tab of the :ref:`Data Manipulation Interface <interface-inelastic-data-manipulation>`.
+The corrected reduced workspace can then be used to generate the :math:`S(Q, \omega)` profile from the `S(Q,w)` tab of the :ref:`Data Manipulation Interface <interface-inelastic-data-manipulation>`.
 A 3D plot of the generated workspace is shown below:

 .. figure:: ../images/water_sqw_corrected_for_absorption.png
    :alt: water_sqw_corrected_for_absorption.png

-The :math:`S(Q,w)` workspace will be used to generate multiple scattering corrections.
+The :math:`S(Q, \omega)` workspace will be used to generate multiple scattering corrections.

 Multiple Scattering Corrections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We are going to calculate the multiple scattering corrections using the :ref:`SimpleShapeDiscusInelastic <algm-SimpleShapeDiscusInelastic>` algorithm from the algorithms widget.
-On this algorithm, the input workspaces are :
+On this algorithm, the input workspaces are:

 1. The reduced absorption corrected workspaces to provide the scattering angles.

-2. The :math:`S(Q,w)` calculated from the reduced corrected workspace to calculate the scattering.
+2. The :math:`S(Q, \omega)` calculated from the reduced corrected workspace to calculate the scattering.

 The sample shape and container dimensions are similar to the ones used for absorption corrections.
 Additionally, we can also include the effect of multiple scattering of the container in the algorithm.
-Although, for ease and simplicity, the scattering from the container is assumed to be isotropic and a :math:`S(Q,w)` file is thus not required, only the container dimensions and material.
+Although, for ease and simplicity, the scattering from the container is assumed to be isotropic and a :math:`S(Q, \omega)` file is thus not required, only the container dimensions and material.

 For this example, we will use 4000 scattering paths to calculate up to 3 consecutive scattering events.
 The calculations of this algorithm, based on Monte Carlo sampling, are quite CPU intensive.
-Depending on the platfform, it can take a time between 10 and 30 minutes to finalize processing.
+Depending on the platform, it can take a time between 10 and 30 minutes to finalize processing.
 This example was run with a Cloud Computing rack equipped with 16CPU.

 Once the algorithm is finished, an output group workspace with several 2D Workspaces will be generated.